 Brigsby Bear Adventures is a children's TV show produced for an audience of one: James.
 When the show abruptly ends, James's life changes forever, and he sets out to finish the story ...
 See full summary »

-Set over one summer, the film follows precocious six-year-old Moonee as she courts mischief and adventure with her ragtag playmates and bonds with her rebellious but caring mother, all while living in the shadows of Disney World.
+Set over one summer, the film follows precocious six-year-old Moonee as she courts mischief and adventure with her ragtag playmates and bonds with her rebellious but caring mother, all while living in the shadows of Walt Disney World.

 26 of 79 people found this review helpful.

 Was this review helpful to you?